Why Functional Fragrance Gets More Effective Over Time

 Emotional state at time of pairing.
 Conditioned responses form most strongly when the pairing occurs during a meaningful state change — not just before or after, but at the moment of transition.
 Applying GROUND at the precise moment of crossing the threshold from work to home, when the nervous system is actively shifting, builds a stronger anchor than applying it casually during a quiet moment.

-Why Scent Builds This Faster Than Other Sensory Anchors
+Why Scent Builds This More Durably Than Other Sensory Anchors

 People use music, specific locations, physical routines, and visual cues as anchors for state change.
-These work — but they work more slowly and less durably than olfactory anchors, for the anatomical reasons described above.
+These work — but they form more slowly and extinguish more readily than olfactory anchors, for the anatomical reasons described above.

 The practical implications: